EjiroLaurelD/Nethermind/README.md

-Creating a README for deploying the Nethermind Lodestar client on Ubuntu 20.04
+Creating a README for deploying the Nethermind Lodestar client on Ubuntu 22.04
 ---

-# Deploying Nethermind Lodestar Client on Ubuntu 20.04
+# Deploying Nethermind Lodestar Client on Ubuntu 22.04

 This README provides step-by-step instructions on how I deployed the Nethermind Lodestar client on a Ubuntu 20.04 machine following the documention on
 [Nethermind's site](https://docs.nethermind.io/nethermind/first-steps-with-nethermind/running-nethermind-post-merge).
 Nethermind is an Ethereum client implementation, and Lodestar is an Ethereum 2.0 Beacon Chain client.

-**Note:** To follow along, ensure that you have administrative privileges or sudo access on your Ubuntu 20.04 server.
+**Note:** To follow along, ensure that you have administrative privileges or sudo access on your Ubuntu 22.04 server.

 ## Prerequisites

 Before you begin, make sure you have the following prerequisites:

-- Ubuntu 20.04 server with SSH access
+- Ubuntu 22.04 server
 - Internet connection
 - Basic knowledge of Linux command line
 - Administrative access or sudo privileges